 There is some conjecture around exactly how ear candling works.
 One theory is that the warmed air meets the cooler air and creates a vacuum that draws wax and bacteria out of the ear.

 So is it effective?
-The review of literature and practical experiments fails to provide evidence that ear candles are an effective treatment for any condition, and are in fact associated with considerable risks.
-They are not recommended.
+There is no evidence that ear candles are an effective treatment for any condition, and are in fact associated with considerable risk.

 The golden rule is to leave your ears to clean themselves.

-If you do suffer from excess wax build up for whatever reason, try using a warm wash cloth or the home remedy of putting 2-3 drops of baby or mineral oil into the ear to aid the softening and expulsion of wax.
+If you do suffer from excess wax build up for whatever reason, try using a warm wash cloth or the home remedy of putting 2-3 drops of baby or mineral oil into the ear to help your ears to soften and expel wax.
 And as always, see your doctor if the symptoms persist.

 Read more about caring for your eyes